-The equality holds if and only if \eqref{qaz} and \eqref{qaz1} become equalities, which indicate that $u,v$ must be constant multiples of some minimizer to the inequality \eqref{ckn}.
+The equality holds if and only if both \eqref{qaz} and \eqref{qaz1} become equalities, indicating that $u$ and $v$ must be constant multiples of some minimizer of the inequality \eqref{ckn}.
 Since $f$ is a homogeneous function of degree zero, the minima always exists.
-Now it is easy to see that the sharp constant is given by $S(a,b,n)\min\limits_{x_1,x_2} f(x_1,x_2)$ and extremal manifold consists of the pairs $(c_1W,c_2W)$, where $W$ is a minimizer of the inequality \eqref{ckn} and $(c_1,c_2)$ is a minima of $f$. \end{proof} The characterization of the nonnegative ground states is a simple consequence of Theorem \ref{vckn}. \begin{proof}[Proof of Theorem \ref{ground}] Suppose $(u,v)$ is a nontrivial solution to the system \eqref{sys1}.
-Multiplying the two equations by $u$ and $v$, respectively, and then adding the results, we deduce that
+Now it is easy to see that the sharp constant is given by $S(a,b,n)\min\limits_{x_1,x_2} f(x_1,x_2)$, and extremal manifold consists of pairs $(c_1W,c_2W)$, where $W$ is a minimizer of the inequality \eqref{ckn} and $(c_1,c_2)$ is a minima of $f$. \end{proof} The characterization of nonnegative ground states follows straightforwardly from Theorem \ref{vckn}. \begin{proof}[Proof of Theorem \ref{ground}] Suppose $(u,v)$ is a nontrivial solution to the system \eqref{sys1}.
+By multiplying the two equations by $u$ and $v$, respectively, and then adding the results, we deduce that

 From Theorem \ref{vckn}, we have